-Currently based in New Jersey, Ms. Lotito has performed with several NJ companies.
+Currently based in New Jersey, Cornelia has performed with several NJ companies.
 In 2019, she performed the role of Dorabella in a concert production of Così fan tutte with Light Opera New Jersey.
-She also performed the role of Angelina in La Cenerentolaand Dritte Dame in Die Zauberflöte with Opera Theatre of Montclair and Berta in The Barber of Sevillewith Light Opera New Jersey.
-In 2018, she graduated from Montclair State University with a Bachelor of Music Degree, where she performed roles in Rape of Lucretia, Il giovedi grasso, Gianni Schicchi, Dialogues of the Carmelites, and many others.
+She also performed the title role in La Cenerentola and Dritte Dame in Die Zauberflöte with Opera Theatre of Montclair and Berta in The Barber of Sevillewith Light Opera New Jersey.
+In 2018, she graduated from Montclair State University with a Bachelor of Music Degree, where she performed roles in Rape of Lucretia, Il giovedi grasso, Gianni Schicchi, Dialogues of the Carmelites, and several others.
 In 2016, she debuted with the New Jersey Symphony Orchestra, performing the mezzo-soprano solo in Mendelssohn’s A Midsummer Night’s Dream.